swaptacular/swpt-k8s-config/README.md

 deployment.apps/simple-git-server configured
 ```

-In order to authenticate to the just installed Git server, you will
+In order to authenticate to the just installed Git server, you need to
-need to issue an SSH certificate to yourself:
+issue an SSH certificate to yourself.
+(That is: generate a
+`id_rsa-cert.pub` file in your `~/.ssh` directory.):

 ``` console
 $ export ROOT_CA_PRIVATE_KEY_FILE=~/swpt_ca_scripts/private/root-ca.key  # the path to your Swaptacular node's private key